-The invention's a marvel for many reasons.
+But the zipper did, a marvelous invention for many reasons.
 First, it's simple yet incredibly effective — even more so than buttons.
 Second, it's super universal.
 Velcro?
-Absolutely not.
+It eventually loses its grip.
 Snaps?
 Too hard to use.
 Laces?
 Too prone to knots.
 See?
 The zipper's easiest.
-That being said, the zipper's primary issue still plagues it to this day: they break!
+That being said, the zipper's foremost problem still plagues it to this day: Even the best ones can break.

 No matter the malfunction, there are countless ways to fix a broken zipper.
 From lubricating the teeth at the sign of a snag to tightening the slider to reconnect unhooked ones, these solutions require little effort beyond a few resources you probably already have access to: pliers, vaseline or dish soap, Q-tips, pencils, and paper clips (in no particular order) — plus, just a little know-how.